simonqv/exercises-simonqv/README.md

 - [Exercise 2](exercise2) is on buffer overflow and requires to report the file solution2.txt
 - [Exercise 3](exercise3) is on control flow hijacking and requires to report the file solution3.py
 - [Exercise 4](exercise4) is on code injection and requires to report the file solution4.py

-**Report these four files in a single zip file in canvas, with all files in the zip root**

 # READ ME !!!!
 **Notice that addresses on the stack described below can change,